EwanLyon/basic-csgo-hud/README.md

-# Basic CSGO Layouts
+# Basic CSGO Graphics

 ![Full HUD](./media/FullHUD.jpg)
-Custom CSGO HUD/Layouts that I designed.
+Basic CSGO HUD that I designed to be basic enough so that you can modify it.

 ## Getting Started